lchamb/render-with-abs/README.md

-# render_with_abs
+# render_with_abs (WIP)
-Super lightweight A/B testing gem for building prototypes and running experiments in Rails apps.
+Super lightweight A/B testing gem for building prototypes and running experiments in Rails apps (work in progress, not yet published).

 ## Usage
 Use partials to represent different states you would like to test.
 For example, if you want to render a partial that contains a “Sign Up” button you would write: